imaginando/imaginando.github.io/vs/layer-manager.md

 }
 ```

 If we replace u_resolution for resolution, a variable that is automatically declared by VS' render engine, no more errors will be displayed and the preview will turn black.
-But why don't you see nothing at this point?
+But why can't we see anything happening yet?

 If you drag the window to the top-left side of the editor window, you will see a deformed white circle being drawn.

-In order to paint inside the preview window, let's take advantage of the texCoord variable that holds the normalized texture coordinates.
+In order to paint inside the preview window, let's take advantage of the 'texCoord' variable that holds the normalized texture coordinates.
 In order to do this, replace the line:

 ```
 vec2 st = gl_FragCoord.xy/u_resolution.xy;
 ```

-by
+with

 ```
 vec2 st = texCoord;
 ```

-Now, you will see that circle will be painted withing the bounds of the preview window.
-But we can't this a circle, can we?
+Now, the circle is positioned withing the bounds of the preview window.
+But we can't really call this a circle, can we?

-Since texCoord holds normalized positions, it doesn't take into account that the display window might have a different ratio than a square therefore, we need to calculate the ratio ourselves.
+Since texCoord holds normalized positions, it doesn't take into account that the display window might have a different aspect ratio than a square therefore, we need to calculate the ratio ourselves.
 This is actually something we do a lot in the factory provided materials.
 If you replace:

 ```
 vec2 st = texCoord;
 ```

-by
+with

 ```
 float div = resolution.y/resolution.x;